 Same fundamentals as a single stage unit

-Testing a two-stage compressor is the same as you would try a single-stage compressor.
+To test or troubleshoot a two-stage air conditioner compressor is the same as you would try a single-stage compressor.
 The only difference is a compressor solenoid that sends the signal to the compressor to switch from first stage to second stage and vice versa.
 An energized compressor solenoid sends the compressor into second stage or “loaded.”
 Otherwise, it defaults to the “unloaded” position in the first stage if it’s not energized.

 I already have a great video on how I troubleshoot a compressor, so if you need to start there, feel free to click on the card above.
 In this video, we want to figure out if the two-stage compressor can switch between the first and second stages.